freshbits/pathshare-sdk-android/README.md

 ## Installation

 The installation of the `PathshareSDK` is simple.
-Just copy the `repo` folder you received upon registration into the root of your project.
+Just unzip the `pathshare-sdk-android.zip` file and copy the `repo` folder into the root of your project.

 Next, reference the `repo` folder in your application `build.gradle` file: